Cutting and editing music in Garageband is as simple as using the (Command + T) option on your keyboard.

 For instance, grouping the guitars together, or the kick and bassline.
 You don’t have to manually move the MIDI Region either; it will move with the Track Header.

-Rather than dragging and dropping each note so it falls exactly on the grid-lines in the Piano Roll, which is normally what I would do, you can use the Time Quantize function down in the DAW’s Smart Controls.
+As you’d know if you’ve read my piano roll guide, rather than dragging and dropping each note so it falls exactly on the grid-lines in the Piano Roll, which is normally what I would do, you can use the Time Quantize function down in the DAW’s Smart Controls.